influxdata/docs-v2/content/v2.0/reference/api/client-libraries/python-cl-guide.md

 write_api = client.write_api(write_options=SYNCHRONOUS)
 ```

-If we were to run the file now, we'd get an error telling us `'SYNCHRONOUS' is not defined`.
 In order to do this we need to add another line at the top of the file:

 ```python